 7.2.3.
 Periodic Reporting

 7.2.3.1.
 The manufacturer shall report at least once a year to the Type Approval Authority on the information deemed to be proper evidence of the intended operation collected through the monitoring program and safety of the system in the field until the production is definitively discontinued according to paragraph 14.
-The manufacturer shall report at least the information listed in the table below, which can be shared in confidence with other Type Approval Authorities on request.
+The manufacturer shall report at least the information listed in the table below, which can be shared in confidence with other Type Approval Authorities on request but are not intended to be shared publicly.
 The manufacturer shall be notified in this case.
 Additional information is subject to agreement between the Type Approval Authority and the manufacturer.

 In the event that the system was subject to significant changes relevant to the reported information during the reporting period, the report shall differentiate the changes of the system.